lockss/lockss-rtd-manual/docs/appendix/ports.rst

 **Almost all ports have changed in LOCKSS 2.0-beta2 compared to LOCKSS 2.0-beta1 and earlier "alpha" versions of LOCKSS 2.0.**

-All ports are in the 24600-24649 range (a subset of 24600-24699 previously), except the LCAP (LOCKSS polling and repair) port which retains its historical value of 9729 [#fn-lcap]_, and the OpenWayback port which is 8080.
+All ports are in the 24600-24649 range (a subset of 24600-24699 previously), except the LCAP (LOCKSS audit and repair) port which retains its historical value of 9729 [#fn-lcap]_, and the OpenWayback port which is 8080.

 All ports are configurable, except currently the OpenWayback port (noted below as :bdg-warning-line:`not configurable`).